Online Orthogonal Matching Pursuit: Batch OMP and oracle version

 \subsection{Oracle OMP}

-We start by presenting an oracle (or population) version of OMP in order to give an insight about the core principle of our feature selection strategy.
+To understand why OMP works, we consider the setting where the data is random and present an ``oracle'' (or population) version of OMP in order to give an insight about the core principle of its selection strategy, which we will adapt to the streaming setting.
 Throughout this work we assume the following on the generating distribution of feature vector and noise: \begin{assumption} $\mathbb{E}[x] =0$, $y= \inner{\beta^*,x} + \epsilon$, and the noise variable satisfies $\mathbb{E}[\epsilon|x] =0$. \end{assumption}

 Let us introduce the following classical assumption in support recovery literature, which appears in \cite{tropp2004greed, zhao2006model} and \cite{zhang2009consistency} as the irrepresentable condition (IC).
 Consider a subset $S \subseteq [d]$ and denote